Ch3mson/toronto-2021-neighbourhoods/README.md

 to run:
+1. Install Python3.12.4 or above
-1. pip install -r requirements.txt
+2. pip install -r requirements.txt
-2. python -m streamlit run app.py
+3. python -m streamlit run app.py

 A Streamlit application that is used to interact with https://open.toronto.ca/dataset/neighbourhood-profiles/ for convenience.
 Free to use for all, but most useful for real-estate developers who want to understand their neighbourhood profile.